132314/ch-re-169870MichelleRincon/SRS/README.md

 The database contains as attributes the customer identity (id), name, product name that I buy and the total purchase amount.

   ## Functions
+  The system should allow the accounting assistant to capture information obtained from all the invoices held by each client.

+For this, you need to follow a series of data:

+1. Record the sales data of the clients.
+2. The information will be stored in a database.
+3. In case the client exceeds his credit limit, an alert window will open.
+4. You will have the option to print the information collected.

   ## Performance requirements
   ## Logical database requirements
   ## Design constraints